kirtibhandari/UFOs/README.md

     User can be asked if he wants to see data for one city or multiple cities,say.
 Then, user can enter , for instance , 3 as the value.
 Then, 3 placeholders may be displayed as a result.
 User enters 3 cities in those dynamically generated city placeholders and the data in the table is then filtered out for 3 cities instead of only 1.

+Live Glimpse of my project is avaialable at: https://kirtibhandari.github.io/UFOs/